 We'll Get Back to You Within 1 Business Day.

 What makes the Toronto double eyelid surgery popular?

 The monolid is a phenomenon that often gives a hooded appearance, preventing the eye from opening widely.
 For mature patients who have begun to experience sagging skin, the issue is compounded by a look of perpetual tiredness.
-The rejuvenation that blepharoplasty offers older clients can be done with or without double fold creation.
+The rejuvenation that blepharoplasty (eye surgery) offers older clients can be done with or without double fold creation.

 Asian celebrities like Angelababy and Fan Bingbing have made Asian blepharoplasty trendy.
 Once considered controversial in parts of the world, double-eyelid surgery has become more acceptable.
 With rising incomes, it’s also more financially feasible to model one’s appearances after these stylish celebs.

 Whether creating wider eyes, appearing younger, balancing asymmetrical folds, or reducing upper-eye fat, the reasons for undergoing Asian eyelid surgery in Toronto are increasing.